julioaraujo96/julioaraujo96/README.md

 💡Checkout my portfolio: julioaraujo.vercel.app/ <br>

-🚀 About Me
+🚀 About Me<br>
 I consider myself a curious individual, always eager to learn new things and share them with others.
-As a software engineer, I have passion for building web applications that enhance people's lives, impact the world and drive business growth.
+As a software engineer, I have passion for building web applications that enhance people's lives, impact the world and drive business growth.<br>

-⚙️ Technical Skills
+⚙️ Technical Skills <br>
-My key technical skills include:
+My key technical skills include: <br>

-Front End: HTML, CSS, JavaScript, Typescript, React, Vue, Tailwind CSS, SCSS, CSS in JS, NextJS Back End: NodeJS, NestJs
+Front End: HTML, CSS, JavaScript, Typescript, React, Vue, Tailwind CSS, SCSS, CSS in JS, NextJS <br>
+Back End: NodeJS, NestJs <br>
-Testing: Jest, Selenium, WebDriver IO
+Testing: Jest, Selenium, WebDriver IO <br>
-Database: MySQL, Postgres, MongoDB, Redis, GraphQL Tools and Other Technologies: Git, GitHub, Figma, Gitlab, Jenkins, Confluence, Jira, ArgoCD
+Database: MySQL, Postgres, MongoDB, Redis, GraphQL <br>
+Tools and Other Technologies: Git, GitHub, Figma, Gitlab, Jenkins, Confluence, Jira, ArgoCD <br>

-🌱 Continuous Learning
+🌱 Continuous Learning <br>
 I firmly believe in the importance of continuous learning to keep up with the constant innovations in the field of Web Development.
-I always strive to enhance my skills and knowledge, whether through courses or personal projects.
+I always strive to enhance my skills and knowledge, whether through courses or personal projects. <br>

-💼 Professional Objective
+💼 Professional Objective <br>
 I am open to exciting opportunities that allow me to collaborate with talented and inspiring teams in developing innovative web solutions.
 My goal is to actively contribute to meaningful projects that have a positive impact on the world.
-I want to keep growing as a professional and build my journey to be a senior software engineer.
+I want to keep growing as a professional and build my journey to be a senior software engineer. <br>

-📧 Please feel free to reach out to me via LinkedIn to discuss exciting projects and new opportunities.
+📧 Please feel free to reach out to me via LinkedIn to discuss exciting projects and new opportunities. <br>
-I look forward to connecting with professionals who share my passion for this field and even if my profile doesn't match, maybe i'll be able to refer some profiles,
+I look forward to connecting with professionals who share my passion for this field and even if my profile doesn't match, maybe i'll be able to refer some profiles. <br>

 ## 🌐 Socials: